survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Implementing Edit/Remove for `Lane`

 We are still missing some basic functionality such as editing and removing lanes.
-We are going to reuse the functionality we used with `Note`, so let's rename it to `Editable.jsx` and tweak the code a bit to make it generic:
+Copy *Note.jsx* as *Editable.jsx*.
+We'll get back to that original *Note.jsx* later in this project.
+For now, we just want to get `Editable` into a good condition.
+Tweak the code as follows to generalize the implementation:

 **app/components/Editable.jsx**